GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

 \textbf{Training and Inference.} For a training question $q$ with the answer set $A_q \subseteq E$, we randomly sample pairs of answer and non-answer entities from the Cartesian product of $A_q$ and $E \setminus A_q$.
-The training objective is that, in the final embedding space, the Euclidean distance between $q$ and a correct answer in $A_q$ should be smaller than the Euclidean distance between $q$ and any non-answer entity sampled from $E \setminus A_q$ by a margin.
-Specifically, we define the loss of our GNN regarding $q$ as follows:
+The training loss of $q$ is formulated as follows: